- Property code

 bath with shower over, WC, basin, sea glimpses.

 enclosed, shared, rear yard with picnic bench.

 arranged over four floors so it may not be suitable for those with mobility issues or small children.
-Electric heating throughout, WiFi, one dog welcome, short breaks available.
+Electric heating throughout, WiFi, short breaks available.